-Got a new ESC and you’re wondering if it’s working?
-Or have you found an ESC at the back of your garage and wanna play with it.
-No idea it works?
+Got a new ESC and wondering if it’s working?
+Or, have you found an ESC at the back of your garage and wanna play with it?
+If you have no idea how it works, you are at the right place.

 You can easily test the ESC with a multimeter.
 It’s okay if you have never done it before.
-Let us guide you through this.
+Let us guide you through this post.

 Now, you may be confused about how to test ESC with a multimeter.